-State Law: The Michael Minger Life Safety Act (Minger Act) requires institutions of higher education in Kentucky to report crime statistics to current and prospective students and employees.
+State Law: The Michael Minger Life Safety Act (Minger Act) requires institutions of higher education in Kentucky to report campus crimes to students and employees.
 Additionally, the Minger Act requires institutions to maintain a daily crime log, to report a fire or threat of fire to the State Fire Marshal immediately, and to issue special reports when there is an ongoing threat to the safety of students and employees.
 Institutions must submit an annual report of campus safety policies, programs, and statistics to the Kentucky Council on Postsecondary Education (CPE).